WaysonWei/portainer-docs-cn/user/docker/images/build.md

 There are three ways you can build new images.

-{% hint style="info" %}
 On a multi-node environment, the built image will only be available on the node you select in the **Deployment** section.
 To make the image available to all nodes, consider [adding a registry](../../../admin/registries/add/) to Portainer.
-{% endhint %}

-{% hint style="warning" %}
 When building an image with Portainer, you are unable to use `ADD` or `COPY` commands referencing files on the host.
 We recommend using `wget` or similar to retrieve files from a HTTP/S URL instead.
-{% endhint %}

 ## Method 1: Using the Portainer web editor